bkalp2023/fast_file_picker/README.md

 **Platform notes:**

-- Windows / macOS / Linux: Use Dart IO to access the folder path.
+- Windows / macOS / Linux: Use Dart IO to access the folder.
 - iOS: call `tryUseAppleScopedResource` to gain access first.
-If access is granted, use Dart IO to access the folder path.
+If access is granted, use `ns_file_coordinator_util` to access the folder.
-- Android: use [saf_stream](https://pub.dev/packages/saf_stream) for file access or [saf_util](https://pub.dev/packages/saf_util) for other operations.
+- Android: use [saf_stream](https://pub.dev/packages/saf_stream) for file access or [saf_util](https://pub.dev/packages/saf_util) for other things.

 ```dart
 class FastFilePicker {